 List N facilities are required to protect SNI in accordance with Regulation 22 of the Nuclear Industries Security Regulations 2003 (NISR 2003).
 In simple terms, Regulation 22 expects adherence to HMG’s Security Policy Framework (SPF).

 The process of becoming List N is not just about an assessment of the physical security controls in place at the facility where the SNI is to be held or generated.
-In line with ONRs SyAPs, it encompasses applicable List N facility arrangements for leadership and management for security, organisational security culture, competence management for security roles, cyber security and information assurance and workforce trustworthiness (typically processes for personnel security clearances).”
+In line with ONRs SyAPs, it encompasses applicable List N facility arrangements for leadership and management for security, organisational security culture, competence management for security roles, cyber security and information assurance and workforce trustworthiness (typically processes for personnel security clearances).

 CAs typically use ONRs SyAPs as a guide to set their List N security requirements for certification and audits.

-IT systems used for handling or generating SNI must also be formally accredited or risk assessed using an industry recognised methodology for use by CAs.
+IT systems used for handling or generating SNI must also be formally accredited or risk assessed using an industry-recognised methodology for use by CAs.

-ONR conducts inspections against the standards set out in its Security Assessment Principles (SyAPs), which consists of 10 Fundamental Security Principles (FSyPs), five of which (FSyPs 1, 2, 3, 7 and 8) are considered to be applicable to List N facilities.
+ONR conducts inspections against the standards set out in its Security Assessment Principles (SyAPs), which consist of 10 Fundamental Security Principles (FSyPs), five of which (FSyPs 1, 2, 3, 7 and 8) are considered to be applicable to List N facilities.
 ONR has mapped the SyAPs to the SPF.
 ONR will seek to understand a List N facility’s claims, arguments and evidence against the expectation of each of the applicable FSyPs.

 List N generally expects the following positions (or a suitable equivalent) to be in place before a facility can be certified as List N and maintained throughout contracts.
 Having these roles in place is essential to meeting the most basic information security requirements.
 The roles can be sub-roles, but bigger organisations are generally expected to have more dedicated roles: